EOSIO/eos/docs/01_nodeos/02_usage/02_node-setups/00_producing-node.md

 ## Goal

-This section describes how to set up a producing node within the EOSIO network.
-A producing node, as its name implies, is a node that is configured to produce blocks in an `EOSIO` based blockchain.
+This section describes how to set up a producing node within the APIFINY network.
+A producing node, as its name implies, is a node that is configured to produce blocks in an `APIFINY` based blockchain.
 This functionality if provided through the `producer_plugin` as well as other [Nodapifiny Plugins](../../03_plugins/index.md).

 ## Before you begin

-* [Install the EOSIO software](../../../00_install/index.md) before starting this section.
+* [Install the APIFINY software](../../../00_install/index.md) before starting this section.
 * It is assumed that `nodapifiny`, `clapifiny`, and `kapifinyd` are accessible through the path.
 If you built from source, make sure to run the [install script](../../../00_install/01_build-from-source/03_install-apifiny-binaries.md).
 * Know how to pass [Nodapifiny options](../../02_usage/00_nodapifiny-options.md) to enable or disable functionality.